 DEEP CONDITION : Deep conditioning and moisturizing treatments might be the most important part of a low porosity hair routine.
 I try to deep condition my hair twice a month to keep it soft and hydrated.
 (The other two weeks of the month I use the bond repairing treatment Olaplex No. 3 which I wrote about here).
 There are a lot of studies out there on how long you should deep condition your hair.
 I find 15-20 minutes under a hooded dryer works best for me.
 My current favorite treatment is the TGIN Honey Miracle Hair Mask.
 Urban Hydration’s Honey Health & Repair Deep Conditioner is next on my list to try.

 HEAT : With low porosity hair your goal should be to open up your strands so that they can absorb moisture.
 Using heat with your deep conditioner or moisturizing treatment is the best way to do it.
-I’ve been rocking with an Ion Hooded Dryer for YEARS.
-When my last one broke, I went out and bought the exact same one again.
+I’ve been rocking with a Hooded Dryer for YEARS.
 If you don’t have the money or the space for a hooded dryer try a Soft Hood Hair Dryer Attachment.

 MOISTURIZE : For years I struggled to find a moisturizer that “worked” for my hair.
 Many products formulated for natural hair left my hair greasy and dry.
 I discovered that for low porosity hair, lighter liquid based products are best.
 Try to find water based products (where water is one of the first or second ingredients) or a “hair milk.”
 Also look for products with humectants (like honey, glycerin, and fructose) which are good for low porosity hair.
 My hair loooooves Pattern’s Leave In Conditioner.
 My hair also really loves TGIN’s Butter Cream Daily Moisturizer and the Honey Hydrate Leave In from Camille Rose Naturals.